-Yesterday, I enjoyed Athol Fugard’s play The Painted Rocks at Revolver Creek performed at the Fugard Theatre in Cape Town.
+Yesterday, I enjoyed Athol Fugard’s powerful play The Painted Rocks at Revolver Creek performed at the Fugard Theatre in Cape Town.
 The play is touching and emotional and one of the best I’ve seen!
 Before opening in South Africa, it débuted at Pershing Square Signature Center in New York City performed by the Signature Theatre Company.
 Fugard’s play was also performed in Los Angeles at the renowned Fountain Theatre.

 Mr. Fugard has written over forty plays, many were made into films.
 Tsotsi, a moving film based on a novel he wrote in the 1960s, won the 2005 Academy Award for Best Foreign Language Film.
 Tsotsi is set in the 1950s in a squalid township outside Johannesburg destroyed by the white community.

 Inspired by the life of outsider artist Nukain Mabuza, there are three characters in Fugard’s play – Nukain, Bokkie, and Elmarie.
-Scene One opens with Nukain speaking to young Bokkie about the culture of apartheid and the “moral blindness” it embraced.
+Scene One opens with Nukain speaking to young Bokkie about the culture and “moral blindness” of apartheid.

 The first act takes place on a Sunday morning when the old farm worker performs his chore of painting bright colors on the rocks that dot the dry South African landscape.
 “The creation of these ‘flowers’ as Nukain calls them, was a task he began years before, and which has become a weekly pleasure he shares with young Bokkie, the 11-year-old boy in his charge.”